 How long do we keep your personal data?

 KKCL will keep your personal data for only as long as we need to or as required by law.
 The exact time period for which we retain your personal data will depend on the purpose of which the data was collected.
 If you have an account with us, then we will hold your data until you wish to cancel your account.

 Who else may we share your personal data with?

 We may disclose and share your personal data with the parties set out below:

 - Suppliers such as hotel, airline, academic and activity providers.
-Please note that these suppliers are independent data controllers and we encourage you to review the privacy notice of any third-party supplier whose products you purchase or booked through KKCL.
-Suppliers may also contact you as necessary to obtain additional information about you in order to provide the required services.
+Please note that these suppliers are independent data controllers, and as such we encourage you to review the privacy notice of any third-party supplier whose products you purchase or book through KKCL.
+Suppliers may also contact you as necessary to obtain additional information about you in order to provide the required services;

 - Where you have consented for us to do so.

 We require all third parties who are processing data on our behalf to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our data processors to use your personal data for their own purposes, and only permit them to process your personal data for specified purposes and in accordance with our instructions.